-Mosquito Gulf, 10 miles of the coastline from Boca de Rio, Chiriqui to Cocle del Norte, all areas south of Jaque to Manene to Yaviza to Lajas Blancas cities to the Colombian border, the city of Lajas Blancas and the city of El Salto.
+Mosquito Gulf, 10 miles of the coastline from Boca de Rio, Chiriqui to Cocle del Norte, all areas south of Jaque to Manene to Yaviza to Lajas Blancas cities to the Colombian border, the city of Lajas Blancas, and the city of El Salto.
 If you plan to travel to Darien province, you are advised to do so only with an organized group and to destinations under the surveillance of the Panamanian police.

-There may be demonstrations to protest internal Panamanian issues or, more rarely, manifestations of anti-American sentiment.
+On May 27, the Panamanian Government declared a state of emergency in Bocas del Toro province due to continued strikes and protests.
+If you are in the area, avoid protest sites and stay informed about any new developments from local authorities.
 While most demonstrations are non-violent, the Panamanian National Police have used tear gas and riot control munitions in response to protests, mainly when roadways are blocked, or aggression is used against the police.
 Panama City, Colon, and Chiriqui provinces have the highest crime rates.
 Common crimes include shootings, home invasions, sexual assault, armed robberies, muggings, and thefts.
-Protests can be unpredictable, occur at short notice and escalate quickly.
-Avoid protests and demonstrations, monitor local media and follow advice from local authorities.
-Avoid travelling around protest-affected areas at night.
+Protests can be unpredictable, occur at short notice, and escalate quickly.
+Avoid protests and demonstrations, monitor local media, and follow advice from local authorities.
+Avoid traveling around protest-affected areas at night.

-Protests often involve informal roadblocks and can affect access to the border crossing into Costa Rica at Paso Canoas and international airports.
+Protests often involve informal roadblocks and can affect access to the border crossing at Paso Canoas and international airports.
 Check your route and alternatives before traveling.
-Contact your airline to make alternative arrangements if you cannot reach an airport for a planned flight.
+Contact your airline to make alternative arrangements if you are unable to reach the airport for a planned flight.